michael-franke/K2/text/paper/reviews_2/response_letter.md

 > Having said this, **it's still not clear to me that there is any motivation to appeal to the SMH the way the authors do.** Putting aside the issues raised earlier, it is important to note that **the works that the authors cite were all very careful to limit the immediate applicability of the SMH to either reciprocals (Dalrymple et al.) or to plural predication more generally (Winter).
 One is of course welcome to try extending its applicability, but my reading of the literature is that the SMH was not intended as a general disambiguation principle** (lest it run into well-known issues in other areas, e.g., preferences in scope-ambiguities).

-It seems that we have reach rock bottom here, where the reviewer's view differs irresolvably from ours.
+It seems that we have reached rock bottom here, where the reviewer's view differs irresolvably from ours.
 Chierchia, Fox and Spector (2012, "The Grammatical View of Scalar Implicatures and the Relationship between Semantics and Pragmatics") suggest to use the SMH for disambiguating parses.
 We therefore think that it is appropriate to pay attention to the SMH, especially, as we stress, our emphasis on it is because it is the only fully spelled out proposal for enriching grammaticalism that applies to our abstract experimental setting.
 (This also relates to the following point about *ex ante* predictions; we take full blame for misunderstandings due to lack of careful enough explanation of what we mean by this term.)

 > C: "Ex ante" predictions: **The authors in many places write that certain proposals are not formulated as "ex ante" predictions.
 But the predictions of all the theories the authors discuss are all fully predictive: given a sentence and a context, just about every theory of strengthening I know clearly predicts how a scalar sentence will be interpreted.** Of course, in experimental settings many relevant features of the context are left open, and hence participants have to guess what context they're in (see e.g., Crain & Steedman, 1985).
 This is certainly the case for the author's experiment, in which many of the contextual features that are important for strengthening are unspecified (e.g., relevance, assumptions about the speaker's mental state, etc).
 But this is a general feature of psycholinguistic studies, is it not?
 If you leave open crucial contextual features, participants have to guess those values.
 Does this make the theories any less predictive?
 Is the difficulty in pinning down a context a difficulty for the theory or for the experimenter?

 We are grateful for this comment, because it shows that we have been insufficiently clear on our intended meaning of *ex ante* predictions.
-We have clarified this in footnote XXX.
+We have clarified this more in the text (Section 3).
 We are interested in *ex ante* predictions *for our experiment*, not general predictions *given a set of contextual parameters*.
-We fully agree with the reviewer that abstract experimental setting underspeficy relevant contextual parameters.
+We fully agree that abstract experimental setting underspecify relevant contextual parameters.
 We also therefore agree that our data does not speak against grammaticalism as a "core theory".
 We hope to have amended all relevant formulations in line with the reviewer's comments, so as not to give rise to misleading readings of our intended interpretation of our results.